tlewandowski18/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?

+Class components can carry their own state and that state can be managed to make the components more dynamic.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.

+Render - this method tells React to return some DOM element.
+It is a required method for any class component ComponentDidMount - this method is called durring the mounting phase or as soon as the render method is called the first time.
+It tells the component what to do when it is first rendered
+ComponentDidUpdate - this method is called any time the component re-renders, which happens whenever state is updated.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+Custom hooks allow you to apply non-visual behavior and stateful logic throughout your components.
+They allow you to use the same hooks over and over again so you can keep your code DRY.

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?

+Testing minimizes the risks of bugs in our production code.
+Automated testing significantly reduces the manpower and margin for error needed to confidently ship a product.

 ## Project Set Up